What is Proof of Authority in Blockchain?

 Proof of Authority vs. Proof of Stake

-On the other hand, lets holders of a certain amount of network coins play the part of a validator.
+On the other hand, proof of stake lets holders of a certain amount of network coins play the part of a validator.
 These stakers have a chance to produce a block proportional to the number of coins they’ve staked.

 Proof of stake can be compared to proof of authority because stakers also hold a certain amount of authority in the network.
 However, this is assured by investment in coins rather than some sort of approval process.